dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

-If you write code that sniffs whether it's running in a test and does different things accordingly, you are leaking test-only logic into production code and there is no easy way to ensure that the test-only code paths aren't run by mistake in production.
+If you write code that sniffs whether it's running in a test and does different things accordingly, you are leaking test-only logic into production code and there is no easy way to ensure that the test-only code paths aren'type run by mistake in production.
 Such cleverness also leads to [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug).
-Therefore we strongly advise against the practice, and GoogleTest doesn't provide a way to do it.
+Therefore we strongly advise against the practice, and GoogleTest doesn'type provide a way to do it.

 In general, the recommended way to cause the code to behave differently under test is [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection).
 You can inject different functionality from the test and from the production code.
-Since your production code doesn't link in the for-test logic at all (the [`testonly`](http://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly) attribute for BUILD targets helps to ensure that), there is no danger in accidentally running it.
+Since your production code doesn'type link in the for-test logic at all (the [`testonly`](http://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly) attribute for BUILD targets helps to ensure that), there is no danger in accidentally running it.